 And her response was:

-“It’s just a good book”
+“It’s just a good book.”

-I was obviously searching for something more academic and insightful, empathic and soul searching even, but on reflection I think Amy nailed it.
+I was obviously searching for something more academic and insightful, empathic and soul-searching even, but on reflection I think Amy nailed it.
 Michael Morpurgo’s ‘Private Peaceful’ is just a good book.

 This simple and potentially flippant sentence isn’t meant to belittle this wonderful story, but it does get to the essence of what Morpurgo’s novel is: just a good book!
 Night after night Amy chose and asked to read Private Peaceful with me.
 She ignored and gave up other options in favour or reading this book at bedtime with her mam.
 She even ignored Tik Tok and Instagram, which these days is a minor miracle.

-There isn’t a lot more to say without starting to delve into the narrative of the novel and fill this blog with spoilers, but it’s safe to say that whist we had Private Peaceful on the go as our bed-time story, there wasn’t one mention of the TV; not one mention of Tickerty Tok, just lots of cuddles and cosy times sharing the experiences of Tommo and Charlie and we loved every second.
+There isn’t a lot more to say without starting to delve into the narrative of the novel and fill this blog with spoilers, but it’s safe to say that whilst we had Private Peaceful on the go as our bed-time story, there wasn’t one mention of the TV; not one mention of Tickerty Tok, just lots of cuddles and cosy times sharing the experiences of Tommo and Charlie and we loved every second.